Statistical strong lensing. III. Inferences with complete samples of lenses: Model

 Using the same method as in section \ref{ssec:lensint}, I reduced this to a two-dimensional integral over $\gamma$ and $m_s$, which I then computed via spline integration.

-Out of the $1044$ strong lenses, $13$ have $\nsource=2$.
+Out of the $867$ strong lenses, $13$ have $\nsource=2$.
 For the purpose of evaluating the Poisson likelihood term of \Eref{eq:poiss}, I considered these as double-source lenses.
 However, I only used image positions and magnitudes for one source, picked randomly.
+In a real case scenario, all of the available lensed sources would be used for the analysis, as multiple sources allow for more precise constraints on the lens model parameters.
+That, however, would result in a few lenses having extremely precise inferences of $\gamma$, which would then dominate the inference on the population parameters.
+I chose to only use a single source in order to give equal weight to each lens on the inference, which makes the interpretation of the results easier.